-AGMP, in partnership with eight Alzheimer Disease Research Centers across the US, is collecting fecal and blood samples from ADRC participants age 60 and above using our at-home collection kits.
+AGMP, in partnership with ten Alzheimer Disease Research Centers across the US, is collecting fecal and blood samples from ADRC participants age 60 and above using our at-home collection kits.
 We aim to recruit a racially diverse cohort of at least 1000 participants, balanced between those diagnosed with Mild Cognitive Impairment, Alzheimer’s Disease, and controls.
-We will profile the samples metagenomicaly and on various metabolomics platforms across our consortium.
+We will profile the samples metagenomically and on various metabolomics platforms across our consortium.
 Data generated will be analyzed and compared against existing metadata to help us elucidate links between the gut microbiome, metabolome, and Alzheimer’s disease pathogenesis.

 Define compositional and functional changes in the gut microbiome across stages of Alzheimer’s disease.

 Define metabolome differences in blood and feces related to gut microbiome differences and link to cognitive and brain imaging differences.